Your cookie preferences

 The Energy Ombudsman can only help if you have a complaint with the companies which participate in the scheme.
 You can check participating companies on the Ombudsman's website.

-How to contact the Energy Ombudsman
+How do I contact the Energy Ombudsman?

 By post